 - Pulsed-dye lasers are one of the most common types used and work by enhancing circulation, which leads to collagen production.
 This type of laser is the ideal choice for new stretch marks, says Dr. Brian Zelickson, Director of the Zel Skin and Laser Center in Minneapolis.

 - For older stretch marks, fractional nonablative laser treatment is effective.
 This type of treatment uses non-abrasive materials to target the deep layers of skin and requires several sessions.
-This type of laser therapy is safe and requires little to no recovery time, according to Palomar Medical Technologies.
+This type of laser therapy is safe and requires little to no recovery time, according to SkinCare Physicians.

 - According to Harold J. Kaplan, MD, a plastic surgeon, the excimer laser is the most ideal treatment for old stretch marks.
 The treatment involves restoring the skin's pigmentation, thereby helping reduce the appearance of the stretch marks.
 However, Kaplan cautions that several sessions are required to see results and those results are not long lasting.

 Ask your doctor for a referral to a reputable dermatologist, well trained in laser therapy for stretch marks.
 Ask for references and photos of past work to be sure the result is what you expect before you undergo the treatment.